ISISComputingGroup/ibex_developers_manual/Mercury-iTC-Enhanced-Cryostat-Control.md

 - Enables switching between modes in a script
 - Prevents the requirement for configurations to be changed

-However, it would also increase the complexity of the IOC
+However, it would also increase the complexity of the IOC.

-## Automated pressure control modes of operation
+## Temperature cutoff

-There will need to be two modes of operation, one at high temperatures which uses a lookup table and one at low pressures
+There will need to be two modes of operation, one at high temperatures which uses a lookup table and one at low temperatures which would set a constant pressure.
+We define high temperatures as any temperature above a user-defined cutoff point, and low temperatures as anything below it.
+This cutoff point should default to 5 Kelvin.